 Start small (eg. one minute of observing your breathing), and slowly grow into it.
 You could try tracking your sessions in a journal or with a habit-tracking app such as HabitShare.
 How did you feel during your session?
 What did you notice?
 Did anything unexpected come up?
 Sometimes strong emotions may surface during mindfulness meditation- that's ok!
 Breathe, name the emotion(s), and notice what you feel in your body- those steps will give you a bit of space, and allow the emotional 'wave' to dissipate naturally.

 You can try different guided meditations to give you a path to follow, and offer an anchor (a focus) for meditation.
 Headspace, Calm, and Insight Timer all offer free sessions and have different features like community, motivational tracking, or music.
 If you're ready for a more in depth experience specifically designed for depression, the excellent book (and workbook) The Mindful Way Through Depression by J. Mark G. Williams, John D. Teasdale, Zindel V. Segal PhD, and Jon Kabat-Zinn offers an 8 week program to enhance your mindfulness practice, and let go of some of the thought patterns holding you down.
 Support will help you in building your new habit- perhaps meditating with a significant other or a friend, joining a meditation group, or just checking in with an accountability buddy.
-Celebration of your efforts, progress and consistency will also help build your habit- give yourself a high five, take a long hot shower (also a great mindfulness exercise!), go for a mindful walk or slowly enjoy some dark chocolate (!) to let yourself know you're doing a good job.
+Celebration of your efforts, progress and consistency will also help build your habit- give yourself a high five, take a long hot shower or bath (also a great mindfulness exercise!), go for a mindful walk or slowly enjoy some dark chocolate (!) to let yourself know you're doing a good job.